notagain-pwn/hackthebox/CTF/Cyber Apocalypse 2025/coding/Enchanted Cipher/README.md

 ![Category](https://img.shields.io/badge/category-Coding-lightgrey.svg)
 ![CTF](https://img.shields.io/badge/Event-HTB%20Cyber%20Apocalypse%202025-purple)

-A mysterious cipher has corrupted historical records in the Grand Arcane Codex.

-Each entry has been encrypted using an *Enchanted Shifting Cipher*, and our goal is to **restore the original plaintext** made up of 3–7 randomly generated words.
+The Grand Arcane Codex has been corrupted, altering historical records.

+Each entry has been encoded with a shifting cipher that changes every N characters.

+Your task is to decode a given string and restore the original message.

 ## 📚 Table of Contents